 - On March 12, 2018

-- 12v, 12v electrical, 2-pac, 2pac, 4x4, adjustable, alloy, aluminium, aluminium fabrication, auto electrical, autocad, bent, built not bought, bull bar, cabin lights, Camping, chassis, conversion, custom, custom build, custom built, custom campers, custom tray, dobinsons, drivetec, exhaust, fabrication, flood light, ford, grill, grille, headboard, hilux, Hussla, idrive, LED, mandrel, MK11, mk2, MKII, Nitto, open road, paint, parking sensors, px, px2, PXMK2, ranger, remote, reservoir, reverse, rival, shocks, Slide on, Slide on camper, steel tray, touring, Trail Grapplers, travel, travel truck, tray, tray mods, truck, tub tray, unique, ute, welding
+- 12v, 12v electrical, 2-pac, 2pac, 4x4, adjustable, alloy, aluminium, aluminium fabrication, auto electrical, autocad, bent, built not bought, bull bar, cabin lights, Camping, canopy, chassis, conversion, custom, custom build, custom built, custom campers, custom tray, dobinsons, drivetec, exhaust, fabrication, factor 55, flood light, ford, grill, grille, gull wing, half canopy, headboard, headlights, hilux, Hussla, idrive, LED, led strip light, lift off, mandrel, MK11, mk2, MKII, mustang, Nitto, open road, paint, parking sensors, pie cut, px, px2, PXMK2, ranger, raptor, remote, reservoir, reverse, rival, sherpa, shocks, Slide on, Slide on camper, snorkel, spare tyre, steel tray, synthetic, touring, Trail Grapplers, travel, travel truck, tray, tray mods, truck, truck bed, tub tray, unique, ute, welding, winch

 If you’ve read through our previous blog posts, you can see our ute trays are evolving.

 Following our dreams and the natural direction of our business we’re listening to our customers to design a tray with key features they want.

 With every build better than the last, some red hot iPhone photos and the help of social media, the demand is getting ever stronger and the tray building is becoming my obsession.
 We’re honing in on producing a product that is strong, durable, practical and most of all looks the goods.